 Fernando M. Pinguelo, a trial lawyer and Chair of the firm’s Cyber Security & Data Protection and E-Discovery groups, devotes his practice to complex litigation with an emphasis on cyber security, data privacy, international law, crisis management, media and employment matters.

 A former prosecutor, Fernando is experienced in all facets of litigation (trial, mediation, arbitration, and appellate) in both federal and state courts.
-He handles a broad spectrum of disputes including those involving business torts, data breaches, misappropriation of trade secrets, copyright/trademark infringement, fraud, breach of non-compete covenants, and discrimination.
+He handles a broad spectrum of disputes including those involving business torts, data breaches, misappropriation of trade secrets, copyright/trademark infringement, fraud, breach of non-compete covenants, and employment.
+Fernando earned accreditation as an information privacy professional (CIPP/US) from the International Association of Privacy Professionals.

 Recently, Fernando provided commentary on proposed federal legislation concerning cyber security, and received a Fulbright Specialist appointment for his work on technology’s impact on the law.
 Notably, Fernando was involved in New Jersey’s first case addressing its new electronic discovery rule amendments; designed one of the first state-of-the-art electronic discovery law courses in the country, which he teaches at Seton Hall University School of Law; and created the ABA Journal award-winning eLessons Learned, an educational blog about how technology impacts lawsuits.

-Fernando serves on federal and state court committees, including the Third Circuit Bar Association Committee on Rules of Procedure and the Supreme Court of New Jersey Committee on the Rules of Evidence, where he contributes to court rule amendment proposals.
-Fernando also lectures for state and federal judicial colleges, including the New Jersey Judicial College and Escola Paulista da Magistratura, which provide judges with academic programs to keep abreast of legal developments.
-He clerked for the Honorable Edwin H. Stern, Chief Judge, Superior Court of New Jersey - Appellate Division (retired).
+Fernando serves on federal and state court committees, including the Third Circuit Bar Association Committee on Rules of Procedure and the Supreme Court of New Jersey Committee on the Rules of Evidence, where he contributes to court rule amendment proposals; and the President of the New Jersey State Bar Association appointed him Chair of the Privacy Law Committee.
+Fernando lectures for state and federal judicial colleges, including the New Jersey Judicial College and Escola Paulista da Magistratura (Sao Paulo), both of which provide judges with academic programs to keep abreast of legal developments.
+He also clerked for the Honorable Edwin H. Stern, Chief Judge, Superior Court of New Jersey - Appellate Division (retired).

 Within the media and entertainment industries, Fernando represents television personalities including Emmy Award-winning talent, performers, and writers on a variety of legal issues, including cyber security/privacy issues concerning their Internet reputation.
 Fernando serves as a judge of the Emmy Awards, sponsored by the National Academy of Television Arts & Sciences, New York Chapter; and is an active member of the media sections of the New York, New Jersey, Washington, D.C., and Beverly Hills bar associations.